1. What are they and what are they used for?

 • Tourism

-2. If, due to the characteristics and processing volume of your entity, you need more than 18 thematic mailboxes, it is advisable to break down the mailboxes with the highest processing volume into subthematic mailboxes.
-For example, if the Culture mailbox needs subdivision, replace it with the subtopics of Culture in which the services of EACAT Procedures are categorized, thus increasing the total number of mailboxes to 27 :
+2. If, due to the characteristics and volume of processing of your entity, you need more than 18 thematic mailboxes, it is advisable to break down the mailboxes with the highest volume of processing into sub-thematic mailboxes.
+For example, if the Culture mailbox needs subdivision, replace it with the Culture sub-topics in which the EACAT Procedures services are categorized, thus increasing the total number of mailboxes to 27 :

 • Culture - Performing arts